 The narrow pathway directly behind the door blocks the view into the palace, providing privacy for its occupants.

 At the center of the patio is a small alter adjacent to a tunnel.
-The tunnel has yet to be explored, but it is thought to have been used for access to other structures in the Gran Plaza at the Monte Alban ruins.
+The tunnel has yet to be explored, but it is thought to have been used for access to other structures in the Gran Plaza.

 The last structure in the center of the Gran Plaza is the irregular shaped Observatory (100 BC).